nguyenphuminh/reval/README.md

 ## What is Reval.js?
-Reval.js is an experimental, React-like front-end library used to create small-scale apps faster and better-structured.
+Reval.js is an experimental, React-like front-end library used to create small-scale web apps faster and better-structured.
 It is light-weight (weighs less than 2KB), has no virtual dom, easy to learn and setup.
 You can just pull it from a CDN without having to install any dependecies or runtime environment.

 You can also build your own front-end library from Reval, since its codebase is very small and easy to understand.